Jason X: To the Third Power: Publication

 Black Flame approached author Nancy Kilpatrick about writing for the company and suggested she pen a novel based on Jason X. Black Flame did not provide Kilpatrick with a writer's bible and gave her free rein to write however she saw fit pending final approval by New Line Cinema, the owners of the Friday the 13th franchise; it took "maybe a week" for Kilpatrick to develop outlines for To the Third Power (which had the working title Jason X: Cubed) and the earlier Jason X novel Planet of the Beast after she "read what had come before" to "see where my books could fit into the series."
 After completing Planet of the Beast, Kilpatrick planned on writing the proceeding Jason X novel, but Black Flame had already commissioned Alex S. Johnson to author the next Jason X book, Death Moon.
 Kilpatrick was disappointed over London Jefferson, the sole surviving character from Planet of the Beast, being killed off in Death Moon, as she had envisioned "a big showdown between her and Jason."
 After talking her editor into getting her the job writing another Jason X novel, Kilpatrick retconned Jefferson's death to set up the events of To the Third Power, which Kilpatrick noted was "a stretch" to write "because of the constraints I felt with book four in terms of how Jason is perceived and how he ends up, and also because of the destruction of my character who I wanted to re-use in another book.
 I had to go a different way."

 Writing Planet of the Beast and To the Third Power was a personal challenge for Kilpatrick, who wanted "to see if I could do science fiction mixed with horror well."
-Kilpatrick, a fan of the Friday the 13th films, noted Jason Voorhees was difficult to write for as the character "doesn't speak" and has "maybe only one emotion, rage, although we don't know that for sure."
+Kilpatrick, a fan of the Friday the 13th films, noted Jason Voorhees was difficult to write, as the character "doesn't speak" and has "maybe only one emotion, rage, although we don't know that for sure."
 Reflecting on Jason X and its spin-off novels, Kilpatrick stated, "Jason X mixed horror with science fiction and blending genres is sometimes a problem for purist fans who don't like crossovers.
 Personally, I thought both the movie and the novels were a good idea, though not a sustainable one, but an experiment that I thought worked well."